For The Pleasure of Seeing Her Again

 high degree of theatricality is introduced in a sentimental finale that

 allows the son a chance to say an extended goodbye to his mother.
-But for
+But

-most of the 90 minutes, the Narrator provides brief segues between Nana's
+most of the 90 minutes, the Narrator provides brief segues between

 stories, observations and the exhortations from a mother to the son she

-worries about, instilling in him a love for words and illusion and drama.
+worries about, instilling in him a love for words and illusion and

 Flye weaves a strong spell.
 Directed by John Vreeke, she brings as much

 realism as is possible in what is essentially hagiography.
-She gives Nana
+She gives

-weariness beneath the placid exterior.
+tension and weariness beneath the placid exterior.

 It is odd that Flye, a London-trained actor, plays the role of a French

 Canadian woman by speaking in an English accent.
-Odder still, it doesn't
+Odder still, it

-as her son.
+American tones as her son.

 Just as her character inhabits the playwright's memory, Flye remains

-onstage throughout the play, even as the son/Narrator is briefly talking
+onstage throughout the play, even as the son/Narrator is briefly

 to the audience about her.
-Vreeke usually places her just a few feet away
+Vreeke usually places her just a few feet

 in those moments, and she silently observes from the shadows behind one